The Real Estate Law Review: Denmark

 When purchasing building land or new buildings, VAT, at 25 per cent, on the purchase sum must normally be paid.

 iv Finance and security

 In general, financing of real estate is achievable in Denmark at lower costs than in other countries through the Danish mortgage credit associations.
 Moreover, these associations normally offer a wide variety of loans, enabling the real estate investor to choose (1) duration (up to 20 years and in some cases up to 30 years), (2) interest profile (from floating interest rate to 30-years fixed rate) and (3) amortisation (loans can be offered with grace periods of 10 years and in some cases longer).
-Margins will normally be between 0.6 and 1.8 per cent depending primarily on the interest profile (floating interest rate will imply higher margins – 30-years fixed rates lower), amortisation (grace periods will imply higher margins), loan to value of the property, the assessed creditworthiness of the borrower, and the quality of the property.
+Margins will normally be between 0.6 and 1.8 per cent depending primarily on the interest profile (floating interest rate will normally imply higher margins than fixed rates), amortisation (grace periods will imply higher margins than continued amortisation), loan to value of the property, the assessed creditworthiness of the borrower and the quality of the property.
 The loans are granted against mortgage security in the property, normally first mortgage.
-Mortgage credits can be granted up to a certain percentage of the market value of the property depending on the type of property: 40 per cent for land, 60 per cent for commercial buildings, and 80 per cent for residential buildings.
-However, for credits beyond 60 to 70 per cent of the value, the margins will be substantially higher than for credits below this level.
+Mortgage credits can be granted up to a certain percentage of the market value of the property depending on the type of property: 40 per cent for land, 60 per cent for commercial buildings and 80 per cent for residential buildings.
+However, for credits beyond 60 per cent of the value, the margins will normally be substantially higher than for credits below this level.

 In view of the low prices and wide selection of loans, Danish mortgage credit loans are the preferred source of financing for real estate in Denmark.
 Accordingly, most security granted over Danish real estate is first mortgages with Danish mortgage credit associations.